By Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

-Have you ever had someone make your day and you responded with: “you’re just too kind!” ?
+Have you ever had someone make your day and you responded with: “You’re just too kind!” ?
 Kindness is being friendly, generous and considerate.
 This positive behavior happens freely with no expectations of any outcome.
 Being kind is a selfless act, and those who are kind by nature experience all of the reciprocation they need within themselves.
 It’s merely the satisfaction of knowing you’ve caused something positive for someone outside of yourself.
-Especially during this challenging year we’re in, everyone can use a little extra kindness in their life.

 There’s no protocol for kindness in public gathering places such as school, the workplace, stores or the highway.
 Allowing others to be the barometer for our own mood happens all too easily.
-We’ve all experienced levels of anger, bullying and just plain rude behavior.
+We’ve all experienced levels of anger, bullying and rude behavior.
 It’s unfortunate when the actions of others impact our wellbeing negatively.
 So, how can we strive for more kindness in our world?
 The good news is—science shows that kindness can be learned.

 On World Kindness Day (or any time you need a mood lifter), consider trying one of these random acts of kindness:

 - Give an unexpected gift, and expect nothing in return.

 - Bake cookies and give them away to neighbors.

 - Forgive mistakes.